Sand War: Battle of Figuig

 The ceasefire was almost jeopardized on November 1, when Algerian troops assaulted a village near Figuig and positioned themselves against the town's airport.
-Surrounded by Algerians, the town was assaulted with Algerian infantry and artillery.
+Surrounded by Algerians, the town was assaulted by infantry and artillery.
 The Moroccans claimed to have beaten them off.
 The town has been under heavy shell fire and the number of dead civilians was reported to be at least 60.
 Fighting continued for two days after a cease-fire was to have taken effect, and Morocco reportedly pressed for the United Nations Security Council to consider the Algerian-Moroccan border dispute.
 According to The New York Times, the Algerian artillery barrage at the border town appeared to have erased the ceasefire agreement.

 The attack was denounced and dramatized by the Moroccan government.
 Algerian Foreign Minister Abdelaziz Bouteflika expressed confidence that "wisdom will triumph" and that Algeria and Morocco would end renewed border fighting near the Moroccan town of Figuig.
 A Malian officer arrived on November 4 and enforced the Bamako Accord, ending the hostilities.